 Thailand has over 1,000 miles of mainland coastline bordering the Andaman Sea and the Gulf of Thailand.
 With thousands of islands, there are many more miles of beaches, creeks and headlands meeting the sea.
-Between 6°N and 13°N, the cruising area’s climate is tropical and the beaches are palm fringed, with pristine white sand, crystal waters and superb coral reefs.
+Between 6°N and 13°N, the cruising area’s climate is tropical.
+Palm trees fringe the pristine white sand beaches.
+The waters are crystal clear and the coral reefs superb.

 Neither coastline is in a hazardous weather zone; there are no typhoons and even the seasonal monsoons are gentle.
 Temperatures are 25°-32°C and the sea rarely varies from 28°.
 Comfortable cruising is possible all year round, even on the Andaman Sea coast, with its strong southwest monsoon breezes.
 Thai waters have long been an essential stopover for world cruisers; many never leave.

-Once the practical issues of implementation have been overcome, Thailand – and particularly the Andaman Sea – is set to become a serious playground for owners of, and those who can afford to charter, the truly luxurious yachts that make up the top end of the yachting market.
-In anticipation of this, plans are afoot in several locations to develop marinas and haul-out facilities aimed at the superyacht industry.
+However, as this book went to print in March 2024, the process seemed to stall as a result of the intractable ‘chestnuts’: VAT, work permits and visas.
+Despite this, if the dream ever becomes reality, Thailand – and particularly the Andaman Sea – will become a serious playground for owners of, and those who can afford to charter, the luxurious yachts that make up the top end of the yachting market.
+Consequently, plans are afoot in several locations to develop marinas and haul-out facilities aimed at the superyacht industry.

-Fortunately for your average cruiser, who can now keep his or her yacht here for almost three years, these spectacular yachts are relatively few, so even when they arrive in their numbers, the impact on the islands, beaches and waters of Thailand will be negligible – although their impact on local economies and the availability of quality yacht services will be significant.
+Fortunately for your average cruiser, these spectacular yachts are relatively few.
+Therefore, even when they arrive in their numbers, they will have negligible impact on the islands, beaches and waters of Thailand.
+Conversely, they will have significant impact on local economies and the availability of quality yacht services.

 Effects of mass tourism

 In recent years the impact of mass tourism, notably from China – and specifically in the waters around Phuket – has severely affected some of the favourite destinations listed in this guide.
-This has led to a number of new regulations and restrictions being introduced to protect the reefs.
-Numbers of tour boats have been restricted and some island bays have been closed entirely to tour groups and individual yachts.
+This has led to the introduction of a number of new regulations and restrictions to protect the reefs.
+Restrictions have been placed on the number of tour boats and some island bays have been closed entirely to tour groups and individual yachts.

 Anchorages in Thailand